orangejuice/blog/data/activity/book-简读中国史-2019/record.en.md

 date: 2021-03-09 06:36:07+08:00
 douban:
   rating: 8.5
-  subtitle: by Zhang Hongjie / 2019 / Yuelu Publishing House
+  subtitle: Zhang Hongjie / 2019 / Yuelu Publishing House
 ---

-This book is filled with many fascinating insights.
-It greatly broadens the readers' horizons with its progressive and innovative viewpoints, while the impressive narrative of the author keeps readers hooked, making it a must-read for beginners in history.
-It's certainly worth rereading!
-When I can form different opinions and pick out the puzzles within this book, then my knowledge in history will have qualified.
+There are many brilliant aspects to this historical read that broadens one's horizons, due to forward-thinking perspectives and engaging narration that compels one to keep reading.
+It is likely a must-read for beginners in history.
+Worth reading again, a must to re-read!
+When I am able to produce different interpretations and address the confusions within this book, I will have passed my history test.